CassandraRousseau/CART315-Iterative-Prototype/README.md

 # CART315-Iterative Prototype
- This is the ietrative of my second prototype!
+ This is the iterative of my second prototype!